MIT-ARC/git-in-action/README.md

     > designed to handle everything from small to very large projects
     > with **speed and efficiency**.

-    - What is version control system(VCS/SCM)?
+    - What is Version Control System(VCS) / Source Code Management(SCM)?
-    > the management of changes to documents, computer programs, large websites,
+    > The management of changes to documents, computer programs, large websites,
-    > and other collection of information
+    > and other collection of information.

     - Why distributed?
-    Compared with traditional centralize version control system(CVCS) like Subversion(SVN), it avoids the single point failure, which means if the server down or lose data, no one can connect to the server to retrieve the code and even lose the change history.
+    Compared with traditional centralize version control system(CVCS) like Subversion(SVN), it avoids the single point failure, which means if the server down or lose data, no one can connect to the server to retrieve code and even lose the change history.

     - Why speed and efficiency?
     Git records the snapshots instead of differences
-    other tools :  record the difference between each version, it takes time to switch to another version or branch
+    Other VCS : record the differences between each version, so it takes time to switch to another version or branch
     <image src="https://git-scm.com/book/en/v2/images/deltas.png" width="600"></image>
     Git : records the snapshots, use SHA-1 hash, 40-character string, can use shorter string as long as it's unique